5 Ways to Use Coffee to Power Up Your Research, Career and Lab Group

 As well as having had some negative work experiences, I’ve also had the pleasure of working with some wonderful people, including some of my previous bosses.
 Life is too short to deal with some of the idiosyncrasies described in Suzanne’s previous article on bad bosses.So let’s balance the scale and look at what it takes…

-Now that you know who you are trying to impress with your resume, it’s time to focus on how it looks and reads.
-Remember,.this is NOT the venue to display your creativity.
-They key is to keep it simple and clear.
-Follow a simple format that is easy to read – remember that your audience…
+A resume is NOT the venue to display your creativity.
+The key is to keep it simple and clear.
+Follow a simple format that is easy to read and remember that your audience might be scanning 50-100+ resumes at one sitting.
+Make it easy for them to find what they need.
+Here’s what to do:1….

 Going to conferences normally involves a significant investment of time and money.
 So it’s important to get as much as you can out of them.
 One of the most valuable things you can get from a conference is contacts.
 These can build into a network of people that will be valuable to you throughout your…